The southernmost point in the United States is a beautiful place to look at but a deadly place to wade in.

-The southernmost point in the United States proper, Ka Lae boasts great fishing and a wide ocean view.
-Swimmers should heed the warnings and stay on the land here, however.
+The southernmost point in the United States, Ka Lae boasts great fishing and a wide ocean view.
+But would-be swimmers should heed the warnings and stay on the land here.

 The inviting water, though, hides a swift current at the point, called the Halaea Current.
 This current will drag swimmers out to sea and likely to their death.
 The current is named after a Hawaiian chief who learned that lesson firsthand and too late.

 From Route 11 between Hawaiian Ocean View and Nā'ālehu, turn south on South Point Road.
 Follow it and the signs for Ka Lae / South Point 12 miles to the parking lot.

 Follow us on Twitter to get the latest on the world's hidden wonders.

 Like us on Facebook to get the latest on the world's hidden wonders.Follow us on Twitter Like us on Facebook